openziti/ziti-doc/docfx_project/ziti/services/overview.md

 #### Non-Hosted

-Non-hosted services are services are the classic types of services.
-These services are not terminated inside a Ziti-capable client
+Non-hosted services are services which are not terminated inside a Ziti-capable client.
+These services are somewhat similar conceptually to services behind a reverse proxy.
+In these services traffic is onboarded to the Ziti Network at an Edge Router and then exits the Ziti Network at the specified Edge Router.

 ## Ziti Router